 Ingredients in Best Mouthwashes for Bad Breath to Kill Bad Breath

 Halitosis is caused by odor-causing bacteria, which are hosted in the mouth; the mouth offers ideal conditions for the bacteria to propagate, thanks to the moist and warm environment.
-Additionally, the mouthis an inlet to the rest of the body,and it`s often introduced to several foreign items, making the spread of germs over the tongue and teeth easier, thus making your breath unpleasant.
+Additionally, the mouthis an inlet to the rest of the body,and it`s often introduced to several foreign items, making the spread of germs over the tongue (read about tongue scrapers) and teeth easier, thus making your breath unpleasant.

 To curb the effects of halitosis, you need a mouthwash that contains ingredients with antibacterial properties to remove and kill germs responsible for bad breath.

 Some of the common anti-bacterial ingredients in the best mouthwashes for bad breath include; chlorhexidine, cetylpyridinium chloride triclosan and/or Essential oil mouthrinses such as water/alcohol solutions of menthol, eucalyptol, thymol and/or methyl salicylate.

 The VSC`s are the smelly molecules that are responsible for the fetid breath.
 These molecules are often manifested during the food breakdown and are known to produce a smelly Sulphur breath.

 To avoid the formation of these molecules, the best mouthwashes for bad breath incorporate ingredients that can degrade these molecules.
 Some of the ingredients that can reduce these building blocks of the volatile Sulphur compound includeChlorine dioxide (sodium chlorite), and zinc compounds.